 Church membership is not requirement.
 Some of our most active people have never officially "joined the church".
 But membership is important to some people.
 It is a visible and public commitment to support the mission of the church.
 It is also an opportunity for our congregation to formally promise to walk along side you in your faith journey, support you in your life challenges, and to share your joys.

 Pastor Pam offers membership classes about once a month, or when new faces seem to be reaching critical mass.
 She will explain what United Methodists are, what we believe, and what it means to be a member.
 Feel free to join any class to learn more about membership in the United Methodist Church, even if you are not ready to pursue membership at this time.
-Next class: October 11th after church.
+Next class: February 25th after worship.

 Various study groups meet througout the week.
 Some meet at the church, and others meet in homes.

 Adult Sunday School - Sunday, 9 am, downstairs

 Home Study Group - Monday, 7 pm